Chromosome Stability Group

 Michael A. Resnick, Ph.D.

-The Chromosomal Stability Group integrates mechanisms and genetic controls of genome stability with environmental factors and stress responses to better understand their complex contributions to human health.
-Using budding yeast and human cell models, research focuses on genome maintenance and natural or environmental challenges to chromosome stability.
-Because of similarities in genome organization, enzymatic processes and genetic controls, findings are often applicable to human disease.
+The Chromosomal Stability Group (CSG) integrates mechanisms and genetic controls of genome stability with environmental factors and stress signaling to better understand their complex contributions to human health.
+Using budding yeast and human cell models, CSG focuses on genome maintenance and natural or environmental challenges to chromosome stability.
+Because of similarities in genome organization, enzymatic processes and genetic controls, findings with yeast are often applicable to human disease.

-Repair, replication and checkpoint functions are investigated to understand sources of genome instability and mechanisms of coping with DNA damage, particularly double-strand breaks.
-The functionality of human genes and networks are examined in these processes, with special emphasis on the p53 tumor suppressor.
-The group develops a variety of highly sensitive systems for identifying subtle genome variations and responses that extend from chromosomal at-risk motifs (ARMs) to regulated transactivation by human master regulators.
+Repair, recombination, mutagenesis and checkpoint functions are investigated to understand sources of genome instability and mechanisms of coping with DNA damage, particularly double-strand breaks (DSBs).
+The functionality of human genes and networks are examined in these processes, with special emphasis on the prominent p53 tumor suppressor and stress responses.
+To facilitate these studies, the CSG develops a variety of highly sensitive systems for identifying subtle genome variations and responses that extend from chromosomal at-risk motifs (ARMs) and structures to regulated transactivation by human master regulators.

 Major areas of research:

-Sources of double-strand breaks, genetic consequences and mechanisms of repair
+- Sources of double-strand breaks, genetic consequences and mechanisms of repair

-Organization and evolution of p53 tumor suppressor master regulatory network and consequences of mutations
+- Organization and evolution of p53 tumor suppressor master regulatory network and consequences of mutations

-Environmental agents and conditions that impact genome stability
+- Environmental agents and conditions that impact genome stability